GE GTD33EASKWW Thermal Fuse Replacement — Step-by-Step Guide

 Nut Driver and Screwdriver Set

 You’ll need various drivers to remove the lint trap housing, blower wheel, and thermal fuse assembly during this repair.
-A quality multi-bit screwdriver or driver set makes the job much faster and reduces the risk of stripping fasteners.
+A quality multi-bit screwdriver or driver set makes the job faster and reduces the risk of stripping fasteners.
 Check current pricing on Amazon.

 Lint Trap Cleaner and Dryer Vent Brush